Leadership and Governance

 Run for Office

 The MDS House of Delegates elects the following MDS Officer positions:

 - Vice President—This position will serve a two-year term and is elected at the House of Delegates every odd year.
-(This is followed by a two- term as President and a two-year term as Immediate Past President)
+(This is followed by a two- term as President and a one-year term as Immediate Past President)